A core faculty advisor is paired with each new student to offer academic and career counseling throughout their time at PGS.

-At the beginning of each cohort, the Director of Admissions and Core Faculty assign an Academic Advisor to each new student based on the student’s interest areas, skills and background, and career aspirations.
 Academic Advisors are all members of the Core Faculty.
-Students and/or Advisors can change their advising assignment upon request, and of course, nothing prevents students and faculty seeking mentorship relationships outside the official Academic Advising program.
+Students and/or Advisors can change their advising assignment upon request, and of course, students and faculty are welcome to seek mentorship relationships outside the official Academic Advising program.

 During the student’s first semester in the program, he or she is expected to meet with his or her Advisor at least three times and with a member of the Career Development and Student Affairs team at least once.
 After the first semester, Advisors provide support on an as needed basis.
 Advisors continue to track the student’s progress to his or her stated goals through graduation.